One of Vancouver's biggest players in film animation shutters weeks before Christmas | CBC News

 "I think that there is a little bit of uncertainty right now in terms of the tax credits and business doesn't thrive in uncertainty," she said.

+The interactive and digital media industry generates approximately $2.3 billion each year in revenue, according to Beare.

+"Our government is investing a record amount in tax credits towards the film, T.V. and digital media industry, ensuring our province remains a global destination for this sector," Beare said in the statement.

-The company also operates studios in Montreal, London, Los Angeles and Bangalore, India.
+MPC also operates studios in Montreal, London, Los Angeles and Bangalore, India.

 There is no word whether any of the other studios are affected by the closure.